olin/studentgovernment/README.md

 ## Student Government By-Laws
 Originally passed at a meeting of the Student Government on May 1st, 2015.
 ### Passed Amendments
+- 2017-04-26 BA-1617-004: Moved the timing of the Student Government Audits to the end of the semester instead of mid-semester
 - 2016-10-05 BA-1617-001: Replaced "Representative to Operations" with "Representative for Campus Services"
 - 2016-10-05 BA-1617-002: Assigned CCO the responsibility of keeping a record of all student groups, committees, and branches of the government
 - 2016-04-04 BA-1516-012: Moved the Honor Board election procedures into the By-Laws, adjusted CORe role descriptions, shortened the spring elections, and changed how we report students on faculty and operational committees